Cookies Policy

 3.3 Cookies used by Analytics Platforms

-This category comprises of Cookies used to evaluate site performance, in terms of number of visits, unique visitors, drop-off rate for transactions and so on:
+This category comprises of Cookies used to evaluate Site Performance, in terms of the number of visits, unique visitors, the drop-off rate for transactions and so on:

 Name Expiration Description